 A Few of WishGarden's Favorite Herbal Formula Combos

-Combining Serious Elderberry and Deep Stress Adrenal Rescue! supports healthy cortisol levels when I’m stressed out, and the Elderberry protects my compromised immune system from the impacts of stress!
+Combining Serious Elderberry and Deep Stress Adrenal Rescue with Ashwagandha supports healthy cortisol levels when I'm stressed out, and the Elderberry protects my compromised immune system from the impacts of stress!

-Deep Stress Adrenal Rescue! also pairs well with Kick-Ass Daily Immune With Elderberry and Astragalus to support our immunity and adrenal functions during highly stressful periods of time, while the Astragalus helps modulate the immune system on a daily basis.
+Deep Stress Adrenal Rescue with Ashwagandha also pairs well with Kick-Ass Daily Immune With Elderberry and Astragalus to support our immunity and adrenal functions during highly stressful periods of time, while the Astragalus helps modulate the immune system on a daily basis.

 Get Over It! and Serious Cough tinctures complement each other to support the immune system during lingering seasonal discomforts.
 Wild Cherry bark soothes the bronchioles and moves mucus along, while the herbs in Get Over It synergistically work on the advanced immune responses.